ukutaht/blog/_drafts/characteristics_of_a_good_test_suite.md

 #### 1. Covers the production code

-Have you ever seen a green test run knowing that the production code is in fact broken?
-When the tests are green in a bad state, there is no way of telling whether you've broken something or not.
+Have you ever seen a green test knowing that the code it's testing is in fact broken?
+If that's the case, how can we trust the test suite to tell us when we've broken the code?

+It is absolutely essential that the test suite enforces correctess across the whole production code.
+When I break something, a test must fail.
+The confidence provided by such a test suite is what allows us to move fast without introducing regressions.

-Notice that coverage is not only about which lines are hit by tests, but also which assertions are made.
+Importantly, coverage is not only about which lines are hit by tests, but also which assertions are made.
 It is entirely possible to score 100% line coverage with a test suite that makes no assertions at all.
 This is why test coverage tools can never tell the full story about the quality of your tests.
+With the tools at hand today, the team still has to review the tests and decide whether they have good coverage.

 A good heuristic for coverage is to comment out random lines of source code and run the tests.
-If you can disable a line without breaking the tests, it means that the line is not covered.
-Sometimes I'll make a subtle change to the line instead of commenting it out: replace `array.select` with `array.reject`, change magic strings and numbers, hardcode the return value of a collaborator, etc.
+If you can disable a significant line without breaking the tests, it means that the line is not covered.
+Sometimes I'll make a subtle change to the line instead of commenting it out: replace `array.select` with `array.reject`, change magic strings and numbers, hardcode the return value of a function, etc.
 Repeat this a few times, and you'll be able to tell whether the test suite is trustworthy or not.